 Jane is an artist, writer and scholar. .
 She writes and makes art in international artist/scholar collectives and has a studio practice as a painter.
-She paints as a means of expression and also as a method of inquiry.
-Herl vocabulary of textures, marks, forms and colours, builds up through a kind of conversation, or collaboration, between herself; the landscapes she inhabits and the materials she uses.
+She paints as a means of expression and also as a method of inquiry. into her world.
+Her vocabulary of textures, marks, forms and colours, builds up in layers through a kind of conversation, or collaboration, between herself; the landscapes she inhabits and the materials she uses.
+She has an affinity with solitary, wild places.

-Her work is concerned more with what her paintings do and how they are made and behave in the world than with her own intentions as an artist, although she is also interested in exploring the traces and marks that humans and others leave in the world (and vice-versa).
-She lives and works in two contrasting environments: rural Wales and urban England, and has travelled extensively for her work, particularly, to Australia and North America.
-She is interested in the ways that these contexts and cultures shape her work (and vice-versa)..
-Both the landscapes she lives in offer different elements that influence the interplay of colour and light in her work. .She is concerned with painting as a ‘thin place’, a portal to different ways of seeing, or a process of one thing becoming, or turning alchemically, into another.
-Her work is made as response to interconnecting landscapes, stories, memories, materials, traces of humans and other species, and other matters.
-She is particularly motivated by the responses her paintings evoke in the people who view them, especially the different relationships and stories evoked by different materials and their ancient and/or contemporary histories (such as gold leaf or iPad images).
+Although she is interested in exploring the traces and marks that humans and others leave in the world but her paintings and prints contain only faint traces of human habitation- it is the layers beneath the surfaces of human habitation that particularly interest her.
+She lives and works in two contrasting environments: rural Wales and urban England and is interested in the ways that these contexts shape her work- particularly the interplay between colour and light .She is concerned with painting as a ‘thin place’, a portal to different ways of seeing, or a process of one thing becoming, or turning alchemically, into another.
+Her work is made as response to interconnecting layers of landscape, story, memory, material, traces of humans and other species, and other matters.
+She is particularly concerned by the stories evoked by different materials and their ancient and/or contemporary histories (such as gold leaf or iPad images).

 Traethmawr cliffs: oil, wax, Chinese ink and powdered lichen and slate pigment on Khadi paper: 100 x 140cm.
 (Sold).